These healthy oat flour blueberry muffins are made with just a few simple ingredients and warm bursting sweet blueberries in every bite!

 Hello, friends!
 I’m so excited to share these oat flour blueberry muffins with you that Mr. Hungry and the baby have been gobbling up like crazy!
 I mean, who could blame them?
 These muffins have a sugar-crusted muffin top and are moist, yet fluffy in the center, what’s not to love?

 Never in my life has any muffin I’ve ever made tasted like eggs and smelled like popcorn, it was bizarre, but thankfully I got it right the second time around.
+Also unlike my blueberry oat flour scones, these muffins are quick and no fuss.
+(But, I do highly recommend trying those at some point, they are worth the wait!)

 So right that these were gone about 2.5 seconds after I finished photographing them.
 Per usual, Baby K ate his with PB.
 Per usual, Mr. Hungry took monster size bites and finished each muffin in two bites.
 This is why when he asks me for a sip of something I’m drinking or a bite of food, my answer is always no. His version of a “sip” and a “bite” are not the same as mine.
 Just my husband, or can you relate?